McCain’s Recovery May Take Longer Than Expected, Dimming Health Bill’s Prospects

 The Senate’s version of the Republican effort to end the scourge of Obamacare — or rather give to the rich and take from the sick and poor — was originally supposed to get a vote before the July 4 recess, but it was pulled because McConnell didn’t have the votes.
 The latest version was unveiled last Thursday, and GOP leaders said they planned to hold at least a procedural vote to advance the bill this week.

-With 52 Republican senators, the GOP can only afford to lose two votes, and Senators Susan Collins and Rand Paul have already said they’re hard “no”s.
+With 52 Republican senators, the GOP can only afford to lose two votes, and senators Susan Collins and Rand Paul have already said they’re hard “no”s.
 Sunday on ABC, Collins trashed the bill again, and estimated that another eight to ten GOP senators have “serious concerns,” though they aren’t as outspoken as she is.
 “At the end of the day, I don’t know whether it will pass,” she said.

 While few think they’d actually oppose BCRA, both McCain and Arizona’s junior Republican senator, Jeff Flake, are officially undecided, and have expressed disappointment in the current bill.
 “Arizona has been nationally recognized for running one of the most efficient and cost-effective Medicaid programs in the country,” McCain said last week.
 “This legislation should reward states like Arizona that are responsibly managing their health-care services and controlling costs — not penalize them.”

 Axios reports that the White House considers every day without a third Senate defection a victory.
-“If at end of the weekend nobody else has jumped out of the box, that’s a win,” said a senior administration official.
+“If at [the] end of the weekend nobody else has jumped out of the box, that’s a win,” said a senior administration official.

 But there are new hurdles on the horizon.
-The scandal over Donald Trump Jr.’s Russia emails took some of the focus off of health care, but groups opposed to the bill now have more time to demonstrate (Indivisible is planning national protests to #KillTheBill on Tuesday).
+The scandal over Donald Trump Jr.’s Russia emails took some of the focus off health care, but groups opposed to the bill now have more time to demonstrate (Indivisible is planning national protests to #KillTheBill on Tuesday).
 The delay also gives the nonpartisan Congressional Budget Office more time to assess the bill’s impact.
 A previous assessment said 22 million people would lose their insurance by 2026, and a new score is expected on Tuesday or later this week.

 The White House has been working to discredit the CBO in recent days, and according to Axios, McConnell has been telling senators that they just need to advance the bill, and then they can change it yet again: